Ask The Food Geek

 Calories & nutrition

-Zucchini soups are often healthy and low in calories, and this one is no exception.
+Zucchini and squash soups are often healthy and low in calories, and this one is no exception.
 The walnuts make up almost half of the calories, but as one of the healthiest nuts, they are worth the addition.

 The only added sugar is from honey, at 1 teaspoon per bowl when it is drizzled on for serving.
 It really makes the soup unique and I encourage you to include it unless you need a very low sugar diet.